news & links

 2019/ 2020/ 2021

-After our wonderful time in Japan, I returned to a year-long residency at the UBC Museum of Anthropology, MOA, supposedly to study surface decoration on the Koerner tin-glaze collection, but it morphed into a work about persecution and forced migrations, as imposed on many of the artists represented in the Koerner, and also reflecting the terrible mass-migrations concurrently happening.
-About 11 of these works were installed in the Koerner Gallery for the better part of a year, and were included in the seminar exhibition ‘Playing With Fire, Ceramics of the Extraordinary’, featuring 11 BC artists and curated by Carol Mayer.
+After Mary and I returned from our residency in Shigaraki, Japan, I resumed my year-long residency at the UBC Museum of Anthropology, MOA, initially intended to study surface decoration on the Koerner tin-glaze collection.
+However, after absorbing Walter Koerner’s emotional connection to his collection, my ideas behind the MOA residency morphed into responding to religious persecutions and forced migrations, first imposed on many of the 16th/17th /18th C.artists represented in the Koerner Gallery, and then, during the Nazi regime, the afflictions imposed on Koerner’s own family, and presently, persecutions being tragically repeated and causing on-going mass-migrations.
+About 11 of these works were installed in the Koerner Gallery for the better part of a year, and were included in the seminal exhibition of sculptural ceramics, held at MOA in 2019/2020, ‘Playing With Fire, Ceramics of the Extraordinary’, featuring 11 BC artists, curated by Carol Mayer, with an accompanying Museum Notebook.

 For the first time I had work accepted (3 pieces) into an Asian international Exhibition and their collection, the Changchun International Biennial.